Expressivity of AuDaLa: Turing Completeness and Possible Extensions: Basic Concepts

-In the code, the schedule can contain \emph{step calls} and \emph{fixpoints}, separated by \emph{barriers} ($<$), s.t. $A<B$ means that subschedule $A$ is executed and only when every struct instance is finished, $B$ is executed.
+In the schedule, step calls and fixpoints are separated by \emph{barriers} ($<$), s.t. $A<B$ means that subschedule $A$ is executed and only when every struct instance is finished, $B$ is executed.
 Step calls can be global step calls or local step calls.
 For a step $F$, a global step call is denoted by the appearance of $F$ in the schedule, and will cause every struct instance of which the struct has a definition of $F$ to execute $F$ in parallel as defined for their struct.
 Local step calls are denoted as $\StructType.F$ for some struct type $\StructType$, and will cause only the struct instances of $\StructType$ to execute $F$.
-A fixpoint (`Fix($\mathit{sc}$)') will iterate over its subschedule $\mathit{sc}$ until it is \emph{stable}, which is defined as ``no parameter has been changed during the last iteration of the subschedule in the fixpoint''.

 Steps consist of statements, which can be if-then statements, variable assignments (of the form $T\ x := \mathit{val}$ for some new variable $x$ of type $T$) variable updates (of the form $X := \mathit{val}$ for some (possibly referenced) variable $X$) and \emph{constructor statements}, which create new struct instances.
 In the statements, one can use most conventional expressions, like applying binary operators, using brackets and negation, refer to \textbf{null} and $\this$, create struct instances and introduce literals or access variables.
 Variables are accessed using references; variable $x.y$ returns the value of $y$ in the element reached through the reference $x$.